GangYang2012/heiswayi.github.io/_posts/2016-12-06-simple-xml-serialization-and-deserialization-helper-class-in-csharp.md

 #### Deserialize XML string to object

-To get for specific value from the XML string, we need to deserialize it and retrieve our desired value like this:
+To get for specific value from the XML string, we need to deserialize it and retrieve our desired value like this example code:

 ```csharp
 using HeiswayiNrird.Utility.Common;